 Bill has regained lost weight from chemotherapy and regained 28 pounds so far on a liquid diet fed through a food tube.
 He is happy and able to be with his wife Kathy, and three daughters, Jyl, Jamie, and Janna and spend time on his hobbies.
 We are celebrating his success in fighting esophageal cancer at this event on April 14th.

-If you would like to buy tickets, contact us at email@example.com for more details!
-If you would like to make a donation in honor of Bill to support of Esophageal Cancer Awareness, click on the Donate buton below.
+If you would like to buy tickets, contact us at firstname.lastname@example.org for more details!
+If you would like to make a donation in honor of Bill to support of Esophageal Cancer Awareness, click on the Donate button below.